 - Attending all scheduled medical care appointments and making sure to alert their surgeon or attending physician whenever a potential problem is noted

 Smoking slows down most types of wound healing.
-For this reason, ambulatory surgical patients who smoke must refrain from smoking until their wound is completely healed.
+For this reason, ambulatory surgical patients who smoke must refrain from smoking until their wound has completely healed.

 Patients with underlining conditions such as diabetes and obesity stand a higher risk of developing SSI.
 Furthermore, ambulatory surgical patients who take some types of prescription medications, illegal drugs, or over-the-counter (OTC) supplements and medications, may also be at increased risk for infection.

 Notify your surgical team of any preexisting conditions or usage of prescription or OTC medications or supplements before scheduling the procedure.
 Remember, patients may not qualify for an ambulatory procedure if their surgeons feel they are at an increased risk of developing a surgical site infection or some other complication.
-Instead, these patients may be required to have an inpatient procedure.
+Instead, these patients may require inpatient surgery.

 In cases where the procedure is elective and not considered time-sensitive, you may be able to work with your surgeon to reduce any risks.
 You may even qualify for a later ambulatory procedure.
-You can also reduce the risk by undergoing treatment for your risk factors.
-These treatments include stabilizing blood sugar levels, losing weight, or stopping certain medications for a period of time before scheduling the procedure.
+You can also reduce the risk by receiving treatment for your risk factors.
+For example, making efforts to stabilize blood sugar levels, lose weight, or stop certain medications for a period of time before scheduling your procedure.
 Be sure to talk to your doctor before halting any medications.

-Ambulatory surgeries are often the best choice for patients undergoing minor procedures due to their less invasive nature.
+Ambulatory surgeries often become the best choice for patients undergoing minor emergency procedures due to their less invasive nature.
 However, patients should remember that real risks exist for any surgical procedure.

 When considering any type of surgery, choose care from an accredited provider with an excellent reputation for putting their patient’s health first.
 Since 1977, The Surgical Clinic has provided patients throughout Middle Tennessee with expert, patient-focused care.
 Contact us today to learn more about what we offer and how we can help you and your loved ones.